clojurebridge-minneapolis/track1-chatter/README.md

 (route/not-found "Not Found")
 ```

-This means that, when the server gets any other request, it should
+This means that when the server gets any other kind of request it should
 return "Not Found."

-Right click on the page in the browser and select, ```Inspect Element
+Right click on the page in the browser and select `Inspect Element
-With Firebug.```
+With Firebug.`

 _insert screenshot_

-The "html" tab shows what the html document looks like.
+The `HTML` tab shows what the HTML document looks like.
 The default is
 an empty head and a body with the string "Hello World".
 This is
-different from what we saw when we ```View Page Source```.
+different from what we saw when we used `View Page Source`.
 The
-browser requested html but got only got a string back and it fleshes
+browser requested html but only got a string back, and it fleshes
-out a legal page.
+out a legal page from this information.

-Click on the "Net" tab and refresh the page.
-You'll see the request
+Click on the `Net` tab and refresh the page.
+You'll see the request was
-was actually a GET request and returned a status code of 200.
-That
+actually a GET request and the responce contained a status code of 200.
-indicates the request was successful.
+That indicates the request was successful.

-In your browswer address bar, try changing the url to:
+In your browser address bar, try changing the url to
-"http://localhost:3000/non-existant-page".
+`http://localhost:3000/non-existent-page`.
 Now you should see the GET
 request is in red and has a status of 404, which indicates that the
 server couldn't find the page.
 This was handled by the line,